cloudsoft/EC2Access/README.md

    same name with a `.pub` extension.
 Then, using the *Import* button on the EC2 *Key pairs* page to import the public key.

-By default, the functions in this module will assume that your private key is in the ".ssh\id_rsa" file in your home directory, which will be the normal situation in method 2 above.
-If you have used method 1, or have your key in any other location, simply pass a "-PrivateKeyFile" parameter to the functions with the path to your private key file.
+By default, the functions in this module will assume that your private key is in the `.ssh\id_rsa` file in your home directory, which will be the normal situation in method 2 above.
+If you have used method 1, or have your key in any other location, simply pass a `-PrivateKeyFile` parameter to the functions with the path to your private key file.